 Interest in bamboo fly rods has enjoyed a renaissance during the last two decades.
-This has been a welcome development, particularly to those of us who have been at it for quite a while.
-Trends come and go, of course, but it appears that bamboo fly rods - and what they stand for and represent - won’t be going away anytime soon.
-If anything, there are far more people who are interested in their history and the finer points of how they’re made.
+This has been a welcome development, particularly to those of us who have been at it for quite a while!
+Trends come and go, but bamboo fly rods - and what they represent - clearly has some staying power.
+If anything, there are now far more people interested in their history and the finer points of how they’re made.

-First, let’s back up for a little historical context.
+First, let’s back up a bit.
 Bamboo fly rods were a 19th century innovation.
-Prior to their development the sport of fly fishing utilized tackle that would be scarcely recognizable (let alone wieldable) by modern standards.
-Enormous wooden rods were the norm for the early part of the 19th century, many of which were weighed in pounds rather than ounces.
+Prior to their development the sport of fly fishing utilized tackle that would be scarcely recognizable by modern standards.
+Enormous wooden rods were the norm for the early part of the 19th century, many of which were measured in pounds rather than ounces.
 As with fly fishing in general, rodbuilding techniques were transplanted to America from Europe, and many of the construction methods had their roots in England and Scotland.

 “Greenheart” rods are perhaps the most recognizable from the period prior to bamboo.
 Greenheart has a dark, almost mahogany color, and you can spot it easily if you visit any fly fishing museum and take a swing by the fly rod exhibit.
 Many rods were well over 10 feet in length, and salmon rods could easily go 15 feet or more.
 The most famous were those developed at the tail end of the Greenheart era by Scotsman Alexander Grant, the "Wizard of the Ness", who once famously used one to lay out 65 yards of line in a spey casting competition, besting his nearest competitor by a full 10 yards (and this was without shooting any line, as we do in modern casting!).
-Even in the hands of less skilled anglers than Grant, many Greenheart rods cast surprisingly well given their massive bulk, even the most barrel-chested Scotsman would have needed a wee dram after fishing one all day.
+Even in the hands of less skilled anglers than Grant, many Greenheart rods cast surprisingly well given their bulk, though I suspect that even the most barrel-chested Scotsman would have needed a wee dram after fishing one all day.

 Hiram Leonard — the godfather of the bamboo fly rod and the creator of the eponymous HL Leonard Rod Company — is widely credited with popularizing bamboo as a superior alternative to wood.
 While the first attempts used Calcutta bamboo and sanded off the edges where the strips of bamboo came together in order to give it a familiar, round look, over time Hiram recognized that he could produce a stronger rod by leaving more of the outer bamboo - where the strongest fibers are - intact.
 This, coupled with the adoption of far superior Tonkin cane (so named from its source on the hills surrounding the Gulf of Tonkin in China), helped produce what we would recognize today as a “modern” bamboo fly rod.
 Though they were still on the large side, at least by contemporary standards, the basics were there.
 The bamboo fly rod that we know today was born.

 Over the years the HL Leonard Rod Company would flourish, alongside a number of other companies and makers, who would bring their own style and approach to building rods.
 In addition to Leonard, names like EF Payne, FE Thomas, Edwards, and Paul Young, were significant players in their heyday, and a few, such as RL Winston, are names that we still recognize today.
 The collective history of this community, and the craftsmanship of the men and women behind it, is a big part of what makes it special.

-At the most general level, bamboo fly rods are constructed by taking long strips from the outer part of the bamboo plant — the species Arundinaria Amabilis or sometimes Pseudosasa Amabilis — and gluing them together, often in either quadrate or hexagonal form (pentagonal and heptagonal forms do exist but they are relatively rare).
+At the most general level, bamboo fly rods are constructed by taking long strips from the outer part of the bamboo plant — the species Arundinaria Amabilis or sometimes Pseudosasa Amabilis — and gluing them together, often in either quadrate or hexagonal form (pentagonal and heptagonal forms do exist but they are rarer).
 The purpose behind this design is simple: to maximize the use of the bamboo’s “power fibers”, the portion of particularly dense fibers on the outside part of the plant.
 In the photo above you can see that the fibers closest to the exterior wall are darker and denser while those closest to the interior are lighter and more diffuse.

 The challenge lay in taking advantage of this high-performance part of the plant, achieved by taking the aforementioned strips of bamboo, cutting them in carefully pre-determined tapered sizes, and then gluing those strips back together.
 This is also where the rodmaker’s design skill, along with a careful attention to detail, would perhaps come most into play.